This post may contain affiliate links. Please see disclosure form more information.

 For the Filling

-- Add potatoes to a large pot, add enough cold water to completely cover potatoes, and boil in salted water until fork tender
+• Add potatoes to a large pot, add enough cold water to completely cover them, and boil in salted water until fork tender

-- Reserve 1 cup of water, drain, peel potatoes, add cheese, salt and pepper, and mash with fork or potato masher until blended.
-Add the milk to make potatoes creamier, if needed.
+• Reserve 1 cup of water, drain, peel potatoes, add cheese, salt and pepper, and mash with fork or potato masher until blended.
+Add the milk to make filling creamier, if needed.
 Season with additional salt and pepper, if needed

 For the Dough

-- Place a tablespoon full of potatoes in center of dough, fold ends over, and pinch together.
-Dip fingers in a bowl of water to help seal dough
+• Place a tablespoon full of filling in center of dough, fold ends over, and pinch together.
+Dip fingers in a bowl of water to help seal edges

-- Place pierogi on lightly greased cookie sheet until dough is used up, and keep covered until ready to boil
+• Place pierogi on lightly greased cookie sheet until dough is used up, and keep covered until ready to cook

-- Bring a large pot of salted water to a gently boil, and boil pierogi, a few at a time, stirring once or twice so they don't stick, until they float to surface
+• Bring a large pot of salted water to a gentle boil, and cook pierogi, a few at a time, stirring once or twice so they don't stick, until they float to surface

 Notes